+All data and R code are available at https://data.inra.fr/dataset.xhtml?persistentId=doi:10.15454/V9XCA2

 For each variable (i.e. trait), we performed a Generalized Linear Mixed Model (GLMM) analysis with Laplace approximation (Bolker et al. 2009), using the lme4 package (Bates et al. 2014) in the R statistical framework (R Core Team).
-Depending on their distribution, we ran an LMM for Gaussian variables (i.e., female and male body mass), a binomial GLMM with a logit link for proportion variables (i.e., hatching rate, larval survival rate) and a Poisson GLMM with a log link for Poisson distributed variables (i.e., development time, age at first reproduction, number of eggs laid and age at death of females and males).
-For all individual variables, we investigated the significance of the following explanatory factors: selection type (selected or control during the experimental selection assay), diet type (ad libitum or stressful diet during the phenotyping generation) and line (the identity of replicate experimental lines during selection).
+Depending on variable distribution, we ran an LMM for Gaussian variables (i.e., female and male body mass), a binomial GLMM with a logit link for proportion variables (i.e., hatching rate, larval survival rate) and a Poisson GLMM with a log link for Poisson distributed variables (i.e., development time, age at first reproduction, number of eggs laid and age at death of females and males).
+For all individual variables, we investigated the significance of the following explanatory factors: selection type (selected or control during the experimental selection assay), diet type (ad libitum or stressful diet during the phenotyping experiment) and line (the identity of replicate experimental lines during selection).
 Both selection and diet types were treated as fixed effects, while line was treated as a random effect.
 To account for over-dispersion in some variables, we added an observation-level random effect to the models when necessary, as recommended by Bolker et al. (2009).
 We followed a step-by-step procedure of model simplification from the full model (starting with random effects and then fixed effects) based on the Akaike Information Criterion (AIC), and tested the significance of the remaining effects via Likelikood Ratio Tests (LRT).
-Normality of residuals were checked using quantile-quantile plots and adjusted means and confidence intervals for each significant fixed effect were calculated using a bootstrap resampling procedure (1,000 resampling of 500 observations each) with the boot package (Canty & Ripley 2015).
+Normality of residuals was checked using quantile-quantile plots.
+Adjusted means and confidence intervals for each significant fixed effect were calculated using a bootstrap resampling procedure (1,000 resampling of 500 observations each) with the boot package (Canty & Ripley 2015).